 Mix the honey with 2.5 litres of warm water together with the nutrient then make the volume up to 4.5 litres.
 Whilst adding the water it’s a good idea to aim for the correct temperature of between 18 and 24 °C , just make sure it doesn’t go over 28 °C otherwise this could kill the yeast.
 If it goes cooler than 18 °C just gently increase the temperature until it is within the range above.
 This can be done by moving the brew to a warmer location or a heating device can be used.
 Pitch the yeast once the temperature is correct.

-Fermentation can then take anywhere between 2 weeks and 2 months, this is due to the honey as a natural product therefore each one will have a different amount of fermentable and unfermentable sugars in it.
+Fermentation can then take about two weeks to a month, this is due to the honey as a natural product therefore each one will have a different amount of fermentable and unfermentable sugars in it.
 The must can then be syphoned off into another container which removes it from the sediment bed and aids with clearing.
 This isn’t always necessary and if you want to make a sparkling Mead it is best to bottle direct from the primary fermenter just before the end of fermentation.
-With both methods you will need to add a campden tablet this can be done 24 hours before pitching the yeast or 24 hours before bottling.
-If you’re adding the campden tablet before pitching the yeast you will kill off any wild bacteria ensuring that your cultivated yeast is the only one doing the fermenting.
+With both methods you will need to add two campden tablets one 24 hours before [pitching the yeast and other just before you bottle.
+Adding the campden tablet before pitching the yeast will kill off any wild bacteria ensuring that your cultivated yeast is the only one doing the fermenting.
 However most honey is pastuerised so don’t worry if you forget to add a Campden Tablet before pitching the yeast.